Atom (Ray Palmer): Blackest Night

 Palmer's past is rehashed, showing that he never quite got over Jean, even during the days of Sword of the Atom.
 Indigo-1 claims that she can teleport the armies of each Lantern Corps onto Earth, if given time to meditate.
 The responsibility falls to Palmer to protect her while she does so.
 Before she enters her trance, she reveals to Palmer that the indigo staff and his overwhelming compassion allows him to mimic the other powers of the Lantern Corps; she demonstrates this by temporarily becoming a Red Lantern and vomiting corrosive blood all over an attacking company of Black Lanterns.
 She then enters her trance, while Palmer fights off Black Lanterns Hawkman and Hawkgirl by temporarily becoming an Orange Lantern, loudly proclaiming "I want my friends back!"
-He then summons two orange energy duplicates of Khufu and Chay-Ara to help him fight off his and Indigo-1's attackers.
+He then summons energy duplicates of Khufu and Chay-Ara to help him fight off his and Indigo-1's attackers.
 He is briefly successful.
 But then Jean shows up to torment him, and she leaps into Indigo-1's ring.
 Palmer follows her.
 He ends up reliving Sue Dibny's death, and is then attacked by various Black Lantern Morlaidhans, the minuscule race he befriended during Sword of the Atom.
 He fights them off and, summoning the powers of a Green Lantern, destroys Jean.
 Indigo-1 manages to summon the various armies and thanks Palmer for his help.
 He tells her to keep his involvement in the deployment of the troops a secret, and asks that she help him find a way to legitimately resurrect Hawkman and Hawkgirl.

-In the final battle, Palmer gets his wish when Hawkman and Hawkgirl are brought back to life by power of white light at the end of the Blackest Night series.
-Ray's involvement of secret resurrect remains unknown.
+In the final battle, Palmer gets his wish when Hawkman and Hawkgirl are resurrected by the Life Entity.